-The MPH Outcomes Research Specialty Track gives students the necessary tools to contribute to the body of knowledge that determines how health care practices and interventions affect end results.
-End results include effects that people experience and care about, such as change in the ability to function.
+In the Outcomes Research Specialty Track, you focus on how health care practices and interventions affect the end results that people care about.
 In particular, for individuals with chronic conditions—where cure is not always possible—end results include quality of life as well as mortality.
 By linking the care people get to the outcomes they experience, outcomes research has become the key to developing better ways to monitor and improve the quality of care.

-Examples of projects undertaken in this track over the past few years include: evaluating role of persistent depression in adherence to secondary prevention behaviors after acute coronary syndromes; evaluating differences in preventive services offered by gynecologists and generalists; food allergy as a risk factor for asthma morbidity in adults; determining factors associated with adherence to influenza vaccine among inner city adults with persistent asthma; association between minor and major surgical complications after carotid endarterectomy.
+Students in this track complete a master’s thesis as their culminating experience.
+Recent projects include evaluating the role of persistent depression in adherence to secondary prevention behaviors after acute coronary syndromes; analyzing differences in preventive services offered by gynecologists and generalists; assessing food allergy as a risk factor for asthma morbidity in adults; determining factors associated with adherence to influenza vaccine among inner city adults with persistent asthma; and exploring the association between minor and major surgical complications after carotid endarterectomy.

-- Specify the measurement of structure, process, and outcome in health and health care research and implications for improving outcomes
+- Specify the measurement of structure, process, and outcome in health and health care research and their implications for improving outcomes.